rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/cisco_asa_clientless_vpn.md

 Verify that the Clientless SSL VPN is now enabled by navigating to the SSL VPN login on your ASA.
 For example, navigate to `https://10.9.49.201/+CSCOE+/logon.html`.

-Finally, we'll create a Clientless SSL VPN user for brute-force testing.
+Next, we'll create a Clientless SSL VPN user for brute-force testing.
 From ASDM:

 1. Go to `Configuration -> Device Management -> Users/AAA -> User Accounts`
 1. Click `Add`